omni4d/model/README.md

 # Model
 An omni4d model contains signs which all refer to objects in the real world.
-There are 4 basic types of sign.
+There are 4 basic types of sign:

-## Basic Types

-### Individual
-Refers to an object which has constant identity over time
+1. Individual - Refers to an object which has constant identity over time

-### Class
-Refers to a set of objects
+1. Class - Refers to a set of objects

-### Event
-Refers to an object with extension across space at a point in time
+1. Event - Refers to an object with extension across space at a point in time

-### Tuple
-Refers to a relationship between multiple objects
+1. Tuple - Refers to a relationship between multiple objects